Marie-Ève Pelletier

 Marie-Ève Pelletier (/fr/; born May 18, 1982) is a Canadian former professional tennis player.
-She reached career-high rankings by the Women's Tennis Association (WTA) of 106 in singles and 54 in doubles.
+She reached career-high rankings by the WTA of 106 in singles and 54 in doubles.

 Tennis career

 1998–2013

-Marie-Ève played in one career Grand Slam singles match in 2004, at the Australian Open, qualifying for the tournament before losing in the first round to Akiko Morigami.
+Marie-Ève played in one career Grand Slam singles match in 2004, at the Australian Open, qualifying for the tournament, before losing in the first round to Akiko Morigami.
 She is the previous winner of two events on the ITF Women's Circuit, the 2000 Virginia Beach and 2005 Waikoloa tournaments.
 Her best result in a WTA Tour event came at the 2005 Hyderabad Open, where she reached the quarterfinals.
 The biggest win of her career was when she beat then-world No. 16, Li Na, in straight sets in the first round of the 2006 Rogers Cup.
 She won in June 2012 the third singles title of her career at the $25k tournament in El Paso, beating Ashley Weinhold in the final.

-Pelletier retired from pro tennis on 9 January 2013, after her loss in the first round of the Australian Open qualifying.
+Pelletier retired from pro tour on 9 January 2013, after her loss in the first round of the Australian Open qualifying.